Cmdv/cycle-universal-boilerplate/README.md

 # Cycle Universal Boilerplate
 # Work in Progress
-trying to get a simple webpack boilerplate for Cycle
+A simple webpack boilerplate for Cycle

-### Getting started
+### Getting things up and running

 - Start the webpack-dev-server
 ```